THE CAROL CONCERT

 This year's event is the perfect opportunity to revel in the Christmas spirit and get to know SWV and support the work we do.

-The Chelsea Chamber Choir conducted by Oliver Lallemant and the Choir of Wetherby Prep will be performing a selection of carols.
-There will also be readings from Mishal Husain, Sebastian Faulks, Rory Bremner as well as some Veterans.
+The Carol Concert has seen in the past the Chelsea Chamber Choir conducted by Oliver Lallemant as well as the Choir of Wetherby Prep both performing a selection of carols.

 Please help our wounded veterans reclaim their lives - 91% of our veterans are now in occupation, training or employment.